AaronZ345/StyleSinger/README.md

 Visit our [demo page](https://stylesinger.github.io/) for audio samples.

 ### Pre-trained Models
-You can use the pre-trained models we provide [here](https://drive.google.com/drive/folders/1C0Lp45EWFgcy7F3kGtU9s1wnyA8Nytbd?usp=sharing).
-Details of each folder are as follows:
+You can use the pre-trained models we provide [here](https://drive.google.com/drive/folders/1C0Lp45EWFgcy7F3kGtU9s1wnyA8Nytbd?usp=sharing).**Notably，this checkpoint only support Chinese!
+You should train your own model based on GTSinger for multilingual style transfer!** Details of each folder are as follows:

 | Model       |  Description                                                              |
 |-------------|--------------------------------------------------------------------------|